Updated November 10, 2023

 Both Positive Economics vs Normative Economics are popular choices in the market.
-The primary difference between Positive Economics and Normative Economics are discussed below:
+The primary difference :

 - One of the primary differences between positive economics and normative economics is a matter of truth.
-Positive economics deals with the relevant data, facts, and figures required to analyze and the respective arguments.
-Whereas on the other hand, Normative Economics deals with the fictions and what was required to do and does not include any data interpretations or checking of data.
+Positive economics deals with the relevant data, facts, and figures required to analyze the respective arguments.
+On the other hand, Normative Economics deals with fiction and what needs to be done and does not include any data interpretations or checking of data.

-- The current demand-supply situation, the preferences of the masses, the change in the real course of action by the government and the actual results of the actions which were taken were captured under positive economics.
-On the other hand, the moral values of a particular scenario, the fictional thought process what as actually projected to carry on include the Normative Economy.
+- The current demand-supply situation, the preferences of the masses, the change in the entire course of action by the government, and the actual results of the actions taken were captured under positive economics.
+On the other hand, the moral values of a particular scenario and the fictional thought process projected to carry on include the Normative Economy.

-- Positive Economics is always backed up by data, information and the facts whereas normative economics does not require these as it only captures the values.
+- Data, information, and facts always back up Positive Economics, whereas normative economics does not require these as it only captures the values.

 Let’s have a look at the Comparison between Positive Economics vs Normative Economics:

-Both Positive Economics vs Normative Economics concepts are necessary and have its importance based on the situations.
-The policymakers give emphasize on both Positive Economics vs Normative Economics concepts and their principles are used on a situational basis.
-The overall framework is required which can be called as the value or the moral of the particular segment.
-Then the results are required to be extracted and tallied with the budgeted figures.
-Thus the difference can be obtained and it can be worked upon accordingly so as to get the desired results which were morally supported by the Normative Economics.
+Therefore, Positive Economics vs Normative Economics concepts are necessary and important based on the situation.
+The policymakers emphasize Positive Economics vs. Normative Economics concepts, and their principles are used on a situational basis.
+The overall framework is required, which can be called the value or the moral of the particular segment.
+Then, the results must be extracted and tallied with the budgeted figures.
+Thus, the difference can be obtained and worked upon to get the desired results morally supported by Normative Economics.

-This has been a guide to the top difference between Positive Economics vs Normative Economics.
-Here we also discuss the Positive Economics vs Normative Economics key differences with infographics and comparison table.
-You may also have a look at the following articles to learn more –
+This has guided the top difference between Positive Economics and Normative Economics.
+Here, we also discuss Positive Economics vs Normative Economics key differences with infographics and a comparison table.
+You may also have a look at the following articles to learn more: